MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/step-by-step-guide-overview.md

 ***If you learn Microsoft products best by doing***, the step-by-step guides will jumpstart configuration and testing.
 They are as useful for set up in a *trial subscription* as they are in *production*.

-## Why use Microsoft Defender for Office 365 step-by-step guides, plus examples
+## Why use Microsoft Defender for Office 365 step-by-step guides

 > [!IMPORTANT]
 > Admins need to be on top of prevention, detection, investigation and hunting, response and remediation, and user training to position their organization securely.
 The step-by-step guides touch on all of these areas so that admins can set up trials, launch quickly into production, and configure in minutes.